Back to all case studies

 What's next for Vymo

 Vymo is looking forward to expanding support for more clouds and on-premise solutions through Facets to expand to more regions and customer segments.
 They aim to do this cost-optimally while minimizing distractions to the broader organization.
-They are also in the process of adopting the next level of process standards like blue-green deployments through Facets.
+They are also in the process of adopting the next level of process standards.